- Print

 - The "Is Cut Stock" checkbox is to say whether or not this Part Number will be used to create other parts (i.e. A 4x8 piece of sheet metal would be Cut Stock).

-- Select a Material from the Material drop-down or start typing to search.
-If you have a new Material, click "Create."
+Select a Material from the Material drop-down or start typing to search.
+If you have a new Material, select "Create (Material name)."

-- Type in the Substrate and click "Create."
+Type in the Substrate and select "Create (Substrate name)."

-Fill in any other information you'd like to add and click "SAVE".
+Fill in any other information you'd like to add in the dialog, and click SAVE.

-- If creating a new Part Number, click "Create."
+If creating a new Part Number, select "Create (Component name)."

 --